Intermittent Fasting while on Diabetes Medications

 Alpha Glucosidase Inhibitors and Bile Acid Sequestrant

 Acarbose (Glucobay™, Precose™, and Prandase™) and Miglitol (Glyset™) delays carbohydrate digestion.
 The result is lower glucose levels.
-They can be skipped on meals without carbohydrates, not because of hypoglycemia, but they are not needed in those situations and save money.
+They can be skipped on meals without carbohydrates, not because of hypoglycemia, but they are unnecessary and save money.

 Colesevelam (Welchol™ and Cholestagel™) sequesters bile and lowers blood glucose and cholesterol absorption.
 They can be skipped during intermittent fasting; however, they should be continued if they are taken to lower cholesterol.